lupyuen/nuttx-ox64/README.md

     TODO: Verify this on shipped version of Ox64

 1. Initial Check: Set BL808 board to programming mode
+    + Remove the microSD Card
     + Press and Hold BOOT Button
     + Unplug and replug the Micro USB Port
     + Release BOOT button
+    + Ox64 Green LED should turn on

     In the USB Serial Terminal (Flashing UART), we should see this...